OpenPecha/toolkit-v2/README.md

   - [stam python documentation](https://stam-python.readthedocs.io/en/latest/)
   - [stam python tutorial](https://github.com/annotation/stam-python/blob/master/tutorial.ipynb)

+- To learn more about our Openpecha data framework refer to our own openpecha published paper [Taming the Wild Etext: Managing, Annotating, and Sharing Tibetan Corpora in Open Spaces](https://dl.acm.org/doi/abs/10.1145/3418060).

 ### Pecha Annotation Transfer
 The following code snippet demonstrates how to transfer annotations from one pecha to another pecha.
 If the annotations are done in two different base files, the annotations can be transferred from the source pecha to the target pecha.

 ```py